MyCryptoHQ/knowledge-base-content/how-to/sending/checking-or-replacing-a-transaction-after-it-has-been-sent.md

 ## How to check the status of a transaction

-1. Go to our [Check TX Status](https://mycrypto.com/tx-status) page.
+1. Go to our [transaction status](https://mycrypto.com/tx-status) page.

 2. Copy and paste the transaction hash into the field provided.